 The Snoqualmie Valley Railroad’s train is a federally regulated railroad.
 As such, it is under the jurisdiction of the Federal Railroad Administration and Transportation Security Administration which requires railroads to follow Covid-19 CDC guidelines.
 We intend to continue operating the railroad subject to those transportation guidelines unless we are specifically ordered to close.
 The Transportation Security Administration (TSA) has extending the face mask requirement for individuals across all transportation networks throughout the United States, including at airports, onboard commercial aircraft, on over-the-road buses, and on commuter bus and rail systems through September 13.
 The CDC announced that fully vaccinated travelers with an FDA-authorized vaccine can travel safely within the U.S., but the CDC guidelines still require individuals to wear a face mask, socially distance, and wash their hands or use hand sanitizer.
 The extension of the face mask requirement is consistent with this most recent CDC guidance.
 Beginning October 25th all visitors age 12 years and older must show proof of vaccination to visit the Museum and/or ride the train.

 To ensure that we are in compliance with Federal guidelines,

 - ALL crew members and passengers must wear face coverings in compliance with Federal masking guidelines which cover mouth and nose.

-- No one will be allowed onto the train who is not wearing a mask.
+- No one will be allowed onto the train or exhibit spaces who is not wearing a mask.